 Harder to clean

 At the end of the day, picking from the various types of hearing aids comes down to what features you prioritize first.
-For instance, if you want the smallest hearing aid possible, you might have to deal with a less user-friendly style, a higher price, and less powerful batteries.
-If you’re looking for easy-to-use controls and easy-to-replace parts, you may need to choose a slightly bigger hearing aid body.
+For instance, if you want the smallest hearing aid possible, you might have to deal with a less user-friendly style, a higher price, and shorter battery life.
+If you’re looking for easy-to-use controls and easy-to-replace parts, you may want to choose a behind-the-ear style.
 It’s all about what makes the most sense for your needs and your budget.